 On SUSE and openSUSE, run the following command to find out which package a certain file belongs to.

-And, that’s all.
+And, that's all.
 Hope this helps.
-If you know any other methods to find to find the package that contains a particular file, feel free to let us know in the comment section below.
-We will be posting more useful guides like this in the days to come.
-Stay tuned!
+If you know any other methods to find the package that contains a particular file, feel free to let us know in the comment section below.
+I will check and update the guide accordingly.